agda/agda/doc/user-manual/getting-started/hello-world.lagda.rst

 bound of the types involved).
 We are now entitled to write the signature of our datatype: ``Vec (A : Set) : ℕ → Set``.

-To declare the datytype, we place its signature between the keywords ``data`` and ``where``.
+To declare the datatype, we place its signature between the keywords ``data`` and ``where``.

 The constructors ``[]`` and ``_∷_``